Google Search Commands

 This is one of the most useful advanced Google search operators that helps you find the landing page with a specific format.

-It restricts your search results to a specific file format like PDF, TXT and the like.
-So if you want to find documents on the topic you're researching, you can do that with the File Type search operator.
-I personally use it to find PDF reports for creating statistics for websites like HubSpot and Facebook.
+It restricts your Search results to a specific file format such as PDF, TXT and the like.
+So if you want to find documents related to the topic you are researching, you can do so with the "file type" search operator.
+I personally use it to find PDF reports for generating statistics for websites like HubSpot and Facebook.

 10. search between the years with ...